codeforamerica/open311_facebook/README.md

 Amazon S3 Configuration
 ----------------------
 You'll need an Amazon AWS account to store user images on Amazon S3.
-If you don't have an AWS account yet, go to [here](http://aws.amazon.com/s3/) and click Sign Up Now.
+If you don't have an AWS account yet, go [here](http://aws.amazon.com/s3/) and click Sign Up Now.

 Note: Amazon S3 charges minimal [fees](http://aws.amazon.com/s3/pricing/) based on your usage.
 It is unlikely that you will go over a few bucks a month.